LukasKratochvila/mroz-24-7/README.md

 ```bash
 python create_mask.py -p <path-to-dataset>
 ```
 The script assumes you have this structure (folder and file names may vary).
-Files in quotation marks are created :
+Files in quotation marks are created:

     .
     ├── ...